AshishGupta189/Ecommerce-Project/README.md

 # REST API for an E-Commerce Application

-* We have developed this REST API for an e-commerce application.
+* I had developed this REST API for an e-commerce application.
 This API performs all the fundamental CRUD operations of any e-commerce platform with user validation at every step.
-* This project is developed by a team of 5 members during our project week in Masai School, Bengaluru.

 ## E-R Diagram for the application